isa-nurbek/leet-code-challenges/Strings/01-Easy/04-Run-Length Encoding/README.md

 # Run-Length Encoding

-Write a function that takes in a non-empty string and returns its run-length encoding.
+Write a function that takes in a `non-empty` string and returns its `run-length encoding`.

 From Wikipedia, "run-length encoding is a form of lossless data compression in which runs of data are stored as a single data value and count, rather than as the original run."
 For this problem, a run of data is any sequence of consecutive, identical characters.
 So the run `"AAA"` would be run-length-encoded as `"3A"`.